 Log in to your router by typing its IP address directly into your browser.
 For the vast majority of routers this can be achieved by typing either 192.168.0.1, 192.168.1.1, or 192.168.1.254.
 The router IP address is sometimes printed on the router itself, along with the username and password needed to login.
 If all else fails, here is a list of common router addresses.

 Once logged in, search for a section called Attached Devices or Device List.
 On a router flashed with DD-WRT, this section appears under Status > Wireless.
 Once you find the page, check the connected devices.
 I’ve posted the current wireless connections to my own router below.
 I can account for every device.

 If you cannot, you’ve got an intruder.
 There should be an option to remove, delete, or block the device from connecting to your router.

 Your router came with a default admin username and password.
 This should be one of the first things you change.

 There are numerous websites that allow you to search for default login credentials by router model.
 This is clearly a risk, so change the admin password via your router’s web page.

 Check Your Security Settings

 The thief has a way through your security settings.
 This, on the presumption that you have enough security to keep someone out.
 Some routers automatically create a connection for you.
 They might not use the strongest security settings available.

 Goodness knows why they wouldn’t, but it certainly happens.

 You must absolutely use the WPA2 encryption standard to protect your password.
 If you’re currently using WEP, stop right now!
 WEP is the oldest, least-secure way to protect your Wi-Fi.
-WEP is about as useful as a chocolate teapot: it is very easy to crack and will only keep out the most casual of casual users.
+WEP is the least effective form of password encryption: it’s very easy to crack and will only keep out the most casual of casual users.